Dwaynebok/bulmacss-workshop/readme.md

 We are all Set to Start.

 #Note!!!
-Most of the page will be built on using the documentation.
+The landing page will be built on using the documentation.
 The details below will contain some tips to get you started when creating your landing page